antoine-coulon/skott/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://github.com/antoine-coulon/skott/commit-activity)
 [![mit](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)](antoine-coulon/skott/tree/blob/main/LICENSE)

 **skott** is a minimalist developer tool that can be used to efficiently generate directed graphs from your **JavaScript/TypeScript/Node.js** project.
-It can **automatically collect metadata** such as _file size_, _third-party_ or _builtin dependencies_, _detect circular dependencies_.
-Many display modes exists to date **(CLI, .svg, .png, .md)** and a webapp is being developed to interactively check the graph.
+It can **automatically collect metadata** such as _file size_, _third-party_ or _builtin dependencies_, **detect circular dependencies** or help you **building tools relying on graph data structures** thanks to the exposed primitives.
+Many display modes exists to date from the CLI **(.svg, .png, .md, .json)** and a webapp is being developed to interactively check the graph.

-**skott** also exposes **directed graphs primitives** so that it can be used to implement tools on top of graph structures e.g. affected/incremental patterns as it exposes a way to know precisely and deeply dependencies for each graph node.
+**skott** exposes **directed graphs primitives** so that it can be used to implement tools on top of graph structures e.g. affected/incremental patterns as it exposes a way to know precisely and deeply dependencies for each graph node.
+More generally speaking, anything that can be implemented using graphs can be implemented using **skott**.

 > **Note**
 >
 > **skott** goal is to represent all the file tree structure but was designed to only include dependencies currently being used in the project based on the entrypoint.
 Consequently unused files (files that are not imported/exported by any other file) won't be included in the graph structure.

-✅ Works for **JavaScript/TypeScript** projects (ECMAScript and CommonJS modules both supported). **TypeScript**'s path aliases are also supported.
+✅ Works for modern **JavaScript/TypeScript** projects (TSX/JSX, ECMAScript and CommonJS modules all supported). **TypeScript**'s path aliases are also supported.

 ✅ Deeply detects **circular dependencies** in an efficient way, with the ability to provide a max depth for the search